 The Modern Day Slavery Act 2015 requires organisations with a turnover of £36 million or more to produce a Slavery and Human trafficking statement each financial year.

 Is your turnover over £36million YES/NO if yes:

 Do you have a policy/statement that sets out the steps your organisation has taken during the financial year to ensure that slavery and human trafficking is not taking place in any of your supply chains or in any part of your own business.
 YES/NO if yes please provide details

-The above will be monitored and any areas of concern will be addressed and if required the Supplier will be suspended for use until we are satisfied of their commitment.
-The portal is also linked to Constructionline and will be updated daily with our Supply Chains’ current registration status.
+The above will be monitored and any areas of concern will be addressed and if required the supplier will be suspended for use until we are satisfied with their commitment.
 We will take the appropriate action against any suppliers who have been suspended; we will try to help those suppliers get re-instated or as a last resort they may be removed from the site and no further order received.

-Further work will continue with our existing suppliers, to review high risk areas such as offices supplies, building materials, ICT equipment, cleaning etc. and be included in the Supplier Portal process for identifying and monitoring these suppliers.
+Further work will continue with our existing suppliers, to review high-risk areas such as office supplies, building materials, ICT equipment, cleaning etc. and then take appropriate action.

 Gentoo Group Limited